-Once you’ve finished your study, you may be eligible to stay on and work in New Zealand.
+Once you have finished your study, you may be eligible to stay on and work in New Zealand.

 Stay to work

-If you decide you’re going to look for work here Seek, TradeMe and New Kiwis are popular job search sites.
-You should also check out the Careers New Zealand website which has a list of online recruitment sites.
+If you decide you are going to look for work here, Seek, TradeMe and New Kiwis are popular job search sites.
+You should also check the careers.govt.nz website, which has a list of online recruitment sites.

 Our Newcomer guide and Worktalk website help you to understand how things work in a Kiwi workplace.

 Work Connect is a free programme to help you get work-ready for New Zealand’s job market.
 Work Connect offers a combination of group workshops and one-to one coaching to help you job hunt, secure interviews and make a good impression with New Zealand employers.